 With the development of the times, "intelligence" can be seen everywhere.
 Smartphones, smart watches, smart home appliances, and more are all kinds of intelligent devices.
 However, there is also a group of people who pursue more primitive and retro things.
 Mechanical watches are one of the most common ones.
 Compared with smartwatches powered by batteries, the rotating figure of the balance wheel of a mechanical watch is more eye-catching.
-As we all know, the movement is the heart of a watch, and a movement has hundreds of parts, each of which plays a crucial role.
+As we all know, the movement is the heart of a watch, and a movement has hundreds of OEM watch parts, each of which plays a crucial role.

 Balance Wheel and Hairspring of Mechanical Watches

 The balance wheel is a circular component that oscillates back and forth on the shaft.
 The hairspring is a very thin spring wound around the circumference of the balance wheel, consisting of a hairspring and a hairspring stud.
-The balance wheel is connected to the hairspring, and the hairspring drives the balance wheel to perform reciprocating motion, forming the regulating mechanism of the watch, which has a decisive influence on the accuracy of the mechanical watch's timekeeping.
+The balance wheel is connected to the hairspring, and the hairspring drives the balance wheel to perform the reciprocating motion, forming the regulating mechanism of the watch, which has a decisive influence on the accuracy of the mechanical watch's timekeeping.

 Escapement of Mechanical Watches